 Nonetheless, if we are not in the Toiyabe between Carson Pass down to Yosemite while hiking the PCT, we will be shortly, and we are always looking into the Toiyabe National Forest every time we can look East from anywhere between Carson Pass and Tuolumne Meadows in Yosemite.

 The extent of the Toiyabe National Forest is indeed massive.

 And they are great folks working for the Forest Service out there.
-Every time I've called them up or visited the Ranger District Offices, or met their Wilderness Rangers on the trail, I've found that they are the best, most helpful and knowledgable folks.
+Every time I've called them up, visited the Ranger District Offices, or met their Wilderness Rangers on the trail, I've found that they are the best, most helpful and knowledgeable folks.

 The Carson and Bridgeport Ranger Districts of the Toiyabe National Forest cover the Eastern Sierras from the Eastern flank of the Carson Range astride Lake Tahoe all the way down through the Hoover Wilderness along the Northeastern borders of Yosemite National Park.

 Entering the Sierras from the East between Lake Tahoe and Highway 120 will put us into one of these two Ranger Districts, and requires we obtain a permit from either the Carson or Bridgeport Ranger Districts.

 Carson Ranger District Eastern flank of the Carson Range around Lake Tahoe then covering the Eastern flank of the Sierra South to just North of Sonora Pass, including the Eastern sections of the Mokelumne and Carson Iceberg Wilderness.